The Best Hidden Spy Apps for Android (2026 Edition)

 CONS

-• Not the deepest choice for detailed social messages
+• Not the deepest choice for social app message detail

 • Android permission setup still matters